Unlock the power of alternative medicine

 Acupuncture and clinic‑coordinated support

-Yoga, tai chi, and meditation for everyday wellbeing
+Yoga, tai chi and meditation for everyday wellbeing

-Daily micro‑sessions — 10–15 minutes of gentle yoga, a brief walk with breathwork, or a five‑minute guided imagery practice — often provide steadier benefits than occasional long classes.
+Daily micro‑sessions — 10–15 minutes of gentle yoga, a brief walk with breathwork, or a five‑minute guided imagery practice — often give steadier benefits than occasional long classes.
 These routines are easy to adapt around work and treatment schedules.

-What to expect: incremental gains in sleep quality, mood, and small increases in activity tolerance over several weeks; many people notice better stress handling and slightly improved energy within 4–8 weeks.
+What to expect: incremental gains in sleep quality, mood and small increases in activity tolerance over several weeks; many people notice better stress handling and slightly improved energy within 4–8 weeks.

-Practical tracking template (simple):
+Practical tracking template (simple example):

-• Baseline: record average daily energy (0–10), sleep hours, and one functional goal (e.g., walk 10 minutes).
+• Baseline: record average daily energy (0–10), sleep hours and one functional goal (e.g., walk 10 minutes).

-• Intervention: note the practice (yoga/tai chi/meditation), duration, and frequency.
+• Intervention: note the practice (yoga/tai chi/meditation), duration and frequency.

-• Review after 4 weeks: compare energy score, sleep, and whether the functional goal is easier.
+• Review after 4 weeks: compare energy score, sleep and whether the functional goal is easier.

-Use caseWhat to expectSafety note
+Use case What to expect Safety note

 Fatigue during chemo Short yoga or tai chi sessions; guided breathing; small energy gains over 4–8 weeks Get oncology approval; avoid exertion on low‑count or unwell days